evidentlyai/evidently/docs/book/installation/cloud_account.md

 url="https://app.evidently.cloud")
 ```

 Now, you are all set to start using Evidently Cloud!
-Choose your [next step](../get-started/quickstart-cloud.md).
+Create your first Project and choose your [next step](../get-started/quickstart-cloud.md).